The Dirt Daubers: A Brief History

 In 1972, Harold Hatcher joined the Club and continued the story of progress by donating his garden to the citizens of Spartanburg through the Spartanburg County Foundation after years of personal effort developing the garden.
 The Spartanburg Men's Garden Club continued their support of Harold Hatcher at Hatcher Garden & Woodland Preserve (also see our Hatcher Garden page).
 SMGC branched out in the 1970s by beginning the highly successful Plant Sale.
 Trees grown at the "tree bank" at "Gas Bottom" (the current location of Vic Bailey Honda) were taken to various locations where sales were conducted.
 The nursery was later moved to Hatcher Garden.
 Many dedicated men have been responsible for the success of the Plant Sales: Jess Taylor, Dick Look, John Nevison, Henry Pittman, Walter Soderberg, and Winston Hardegree, to name a few.

 Women began joining the Club in the early 1990s.
-In 2000, Hatcher Garden began offering annuals and perennials for sale to complement the trees and shrubs sold by SMGC.
-Other well-known Club projects include: Landscape Evaluation, Street Trees, Community Garden Spots, and Litter Pick-Up.
+In 2000, Hatcher Garden began offering annuals and perennials for sale to complement the trees and shrubs sold by SMGC (Plant Sales).
+Other well-known Club projects include: Landscape Evaluation (1960-2014), Street Trees, Community Garden Spots, and Litter Pick-Up.
 The Club hosted the National Convention of TGOA/MGCA at the Marriott in 2006 with more than 150 attendees from all over the United States.
 In 2007 the Club elected its first woman president, Linda McHam.

-In 2008, anticipating the 60th Anniversary Celebration, several long-standing members (Henry Pittman, Jess Taylor, Jim Bagwell, Bob Hamilton and Tom Bartram, with the editorial assistance of Dianne Fergusson) began to assemble a detailed history of the Club.
-Pulled from old minutes, brochures, newspaper clippings, club newsletters, and personal recollection, the information was sorted, assembled and is being shaped into a collectible book.
-If you would like a copy when it is completed, please visit the Garden Shop.
+In 2008, anticipating the 60th Anniversary Celebration (see below), several long-standing members (Henry Pittman, Jess Taylor, Jim Bagwell, Bob Hamilton, Tom Bartram, Bob Reynolds, and Bob Almond, with the editorial assistance of Dianne Fergusson) began to assemble a detailed history of the Club.
+Pulled from old minutes, brochures, newspaper clippings, club newsletters, and personal recollection, the information was sorted, assembled and shaped into the collectible book "And the Trees Remain".
+There are over 140 pages of text and rare photographs, plus 25 extensive appendices.

 60th Anniversary Celebration & Slide Show